Management and Security powered by Landesk

-The Management Suite database appears as a default data source when you create a new report.
+The Endpoint Manager database appears as a default data source when you create a new report.
 You can add any other source by specifying a data type, a connection string, and any credentials needed to access the data.
-This allows data to be extracted not only from the Management Suite database but any other source as well when you create a custom report.
+This allows data to be extracted not only from the Endpoint Manager database but any other source as well when you create a custom report.

 Parameters pass information between data sets.
 In the report viewer, parameters can be displayed to let the user narrow down the selection of data displayed.

 The report designer includes wizards to help you link to data sources and define data sets and parameters.
 For example, when you click on a data source (such as LDMS), click the Add button and select Data Set.

 The DataSet wizard is displayed with properties organized in six groups.

 On the Query page of the wizard, for example, you can add a SQL query.
 Click the green check mark to check syntax, and click the function symbol (fx) to open the expression editor.